martyn82/handbook/docs/_pages/tactics/maintainability/localise-modifications/maintain-semantic-coherence.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-localisemodifications
 top: tactics
+excerpt: Semantic coherence refers to the relationships among responsibilities in a module.
+The goal is to ensure that all of these responsibilities work together without excessive reliance on other modules.
 ---

 Semantic coherence refers to the relationships among responsibilities in a module.
 The goal is to ensure that all of these responsibilities work together